-A single award will cover a maximum of 40,000 USD (co-funded by the UNDP) or a maximum of fifty per cent (50%) of the total project amount (what is lower) for innovation pilots, be it new or improved products, services, processes or business solutions.
-In the case of the CGC, such contribution normally will be equally divided between the companies in CGC or depending on the specific requirements of the specific collaborative project.
-The same is valid for the case of the matching contribution, which shall be decided internally in the CGC and distribution presented to UNDP Moldova.
+A single award will cover maximum 40,000 USD (co-funded by the UNDP) or maximum fifty percent (50%) of the total project amount (what is lower) for innovation pilots, be it new or improved products, services, processes or business solutions.
+In case of the CGC, such contribution normally will be equally divided between the companies in CGC or depending on the specific requirements of the specific collaborative project.
+Same is valid for the case of the matching contribution, which shall be decided internally in the CGC and distribution presented to UNDP Moldova.

-Co-financing of at least fifty per cent (50%) of the total project budget is to be secured by the applicant from their own investments or from other sources, in financial contribution and in kind.
-Acceptable co-financing includes companies' own investment, private investors, loan financing, public financing or co-financing, other financial contributions.
+Co-financing of at least fifty percent (50%) of the total project budget is to be secured by the applicant from their own investments or from other sources, only in financial contribution.
+Acceptable co-financing includes companies' own investment, private investors, loan financing, public financing or co-financing, other financial contribution.
 The total amount of Awards cannot be increased during the course of the Project.
-Any re-allocation during project implementation shall be agreed upon in advance with the management of the Innovation Challenge.
+Any re-allocation during project implementation shall be agreed in advance with the management of the Innovation Challenge.